fogfish/datalog/README.md

 ```

-## datalog
+## datalog expression

 The logical program is a collection of horn clauses.
-The library expresses a datalog query using map as base type, see [datalog.erl](src/datalog.erl).
+The library expresses a datalog query using map as container type, see [datalog.erl](src/datalog.erl).
 It is called _native format_

 ```
 -type q()       :: #{ name() => [head() | body()] }.